 Male signals

-Calling song: Attracts both males and females to the chorus.
-Male -decim alternate bouts of calling (usually 1-3 calls) with short flights, while -cassini and -decula may make just one call between flights.
+Calling song: An acoustical signal that attracts both males and females to the chorus.
+Male -decim alternate bouts of calling (usually 1-3 calls) with short flights, while -cassini and -decula may make just one call between flights (“sing-fly” behavior).
 The calls are approximately 1.5 – 3 seconds long in -decim and -cassini, and they are separated by silent gaps of about 1-2 seconds.
 The calling song of -decula is much longer, roughly 10-15 seconds in duration.

-Court III (CIII) Call: This call consists of a continuous series of short, staccato buzzes, about 4-6 per second, in all three species.
+Court III (CIII) Call: This acoustical signal consists of a continuous series of short, staccato buzzes, about 4-6 per second, in all three species.
 Males produce this signal while attempting to mount the female, stopping the sound only after engaging their genitalia.

 Female signals: